 - 1 1/2 Tsp a pinch of sea salt

 - 1 Tsp ground black pepper

-- Using a pot or bowl that is large enough for a large soup, saute all vegetables in the basil, garlic, rosemary in oil or butter until the mixture appears lightly golden.
+- Using a cooking pot or bowl that is large enough for a large soup or broth, saute all vegetables in the basil, garlic, rosemary in oil or butter until the mixture appears lightly golden in color.

-- Add the chopped turkey meat and the chicken broth to the pot.
+- Now add the chopped turkey meat and the chicken broth to the pot.

-- Allow the creamy turkey soup to simmer on your stove for 20 minutes.
+- Allow the creamy turkey soup to simmer on your stove for 18-20 minutes.

-- Reduce heat to low and add the unsweetened almond milk, kosher salt and pepper.
+- Turn down the heat to low and add the unsweetened almond milk, sea salt and ground pepper.

-- Simmer the turkey soup simmer on the stove for another 25-30 minutes or so.
+- Let the turkey soup simmer on the stove for another 25-30 minutes or so.

 - Remove from the stove and serve the delicious turkey soup garnished with finely chopped basil, dill or parsley.

 - Serving ideas, try adding some low carb bread, we have plenty of recipes on our site

 Creamy Winter Keto Turkey Soup Serving Ideas